 - “Lake Life” T-Shirt

 LAKE ESSENTIALS: THINGS TO TAKE TO THE LAKE

 Now, let’s break it down further and go through the essential lake items and our recommendations and tips for our favorite products.

 Pack a bathing suit, or two, or three for your lake vacation.
-I love the brand Cupshe for their affordable bathing suits that range from a size XS-4X.
+I like the brand Cupshe for their affordable bathing suits that range from a size XS-4X.
 This is the first bathing suit I bought from them off Amazon, and I love it.
 It’s inexpensive and has lasted for many swim seasons.
 At first, I would buy off of Amazon, so I could easily return it if it didn’t fit right, but now I prefer to buy direct from them so I can see their entire line of bathing suits.

-A quicky dry shirt is a great option for men who need sun protection on their chest and back.
+A quick dry shirt is a great option for men and women who need sun protection on their chest and back.
 My husband is a redhead and wears this UPF 50+ sun shirt to protect his Norweigan (super white) skin.
 It’s great because he can wear it in the water and wear it as a shirt.
 Also, the hoodie means he can protect his neck and head.
 The less sunblock you have to wear, the better!